Environmental, social, and governance: Environmental sustainability

 In every area of the debate from the depletion of resources to the future of industries dependent upon diminishing raw materials the question of the obsolescence of a company's product or service is becoming central to the value ascribed to that company.
 The long-term view is becoming prevalent amongst investors.

-Social concerns
+Social dimension

+The social dimension of ESG focuses on how companies affect employees and communities, including workplace well-being, equity, and human rights in the supply chain.
+Recent studies show that strong social initiatives can improve employee satisfaction and contribute to long-term organizational resilience.
+Researchers also find that businesses with effective ESG social practices often gain better trust from investors and improved financial outcomes.

 Diversity

 There is a growing belief that the broader the pool of talent open to an employer the greater the chance of finding the optimum person for the job.
 Innovation and agility are seen as the great benefits of diversity, and there is an increasing awareness of what has come to be known as the power of difference.
-However, merely holding mandatory diversity training isn't enough to open companies to opportunities for targeted groups.
+However, merely holding mandatory diversity training is not enough to open companies to opportunities for targeted groups.
 Studies find the more a company intentionally integrates work teams, the more open it becomes to a diverse workforce; the US military is a prime example of races and genders working well together.